 |Will I be able to deploy the Teams features that I require with the current Exchange and SharePoint deployments?||For more information about Exchange and SharePoint in Teams, see:|

 When planning an enterprise deployment of Teams, you should take into account any relevant limitations and specifications, such as the maximum number of members in a team, the maximum number of teams a user can create, and so on.

 |What limits am I likely to hit with my Teams rollout?||To learn more, read Limits and specifications for Teams.|

-Organizations that maintain fine-grained control of their internet traffic should read Office 365 URLs and IP address ranges for an up-to-date list of the URLs, IP addresses, ports, and protocols that must be correctly configured for Teams.
-Microsoft is continuously improving the Office 365 service and adding new functionality, which means the required ports, URLs, and IP addresses may change over time.
+Organizations that maintain fine-grained control of their internet traffic should read URLs and IP address ranges for an up-to-date list of the URLs, IP addresses, ports, and protocols that must be correctly configured for Teams.
+Microsoft is continuously improving the Microsoft 365 and Office 365 services and adding new functionality, which means the required ports, URLs, and IP addresses may change over time.
 We recommend that you subscribe via RSS to receive notifications when this information is updated or changed.
 At a minimum, make sure you've opened the ports listed above in Chat deployment prerequisites.